Inte24/Data-Analysis-Project/RESULTS.md

 ### Physical Interpretation

-The high R² values confirm that the **survival analysis framework is appropriate for flotation kinetics**.
-The model does not merely predict average behavior — it captures particle-level variation in flotation rates driven by mineralogy, surface composition, and particle size.
+The high R² values confirm that the survival analysis framework is appropriate for flotation kinetics.
+The model does not merely predict average behavior, it captures particle-level variation in flotation rates driven by mineralogy, surface composition, and particle size.
 This level of individual particle modeling supports the use of Cox PH models for understanding and optimizing mineral processing operations.

 ---